ocp-power-demos/power-dev-plugin/README.md

+This repo is now archived.
+Go to https://github.com/IBM/power-device-plugin

 # Power Device Plugin

 Power Device Plugin to add protected devices into a non-privileged container.
 The Power Device Plugin uses the [Kubernetes Device Plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) in order to add specific devices to the given Pod.